-So, the Shilawehs are trying to settle into life in the Villas.
+So, the Shilawehs are trying to settle in to life in the Villas.
 They say, Hello, good morning, to all their neighbours, even the ones who say Fuck off nigger to their faces.
-They send their only daughter, June, to the local girls Catholic school, Mother of Sorrow, or just The Sorrows for short, which is the one that my sisters go to, and the one that Helen Macdowell went to before she lost her face.
+They send their only daughter, June, to the local Catholic school, Grove Hill, the one that Helen Macdowell went to before she lost her face.
 And Mr Shilaweh gets a job stacking envelopes at Ryan's post office.
 The one thing that's missing is a bike.
 Little June Shilaweh has never had a bike, and now that she's in the free world and out of the jungle she wants one.

-Indeed, interrupts Maisie, what would you want a bicycle for in the jungle?
+Indeed, interrupts Maisie, What would you want a bicycle for in the jungle?
 It'd only get whipped by the monkeys!